mryap/fierce-robin/src/pages/posts/my-reproducible-project-workflow-in-r.md

 ### Conducting a reproducible analysis

+My reproducible project workflow enables me to answer

-What did I do?
+* What did I do?
-Why did I do it?
+* Why did I do it?
-How did I set it up?
+* How did I set it up?
-When did I make changes?
+* When did I make changes?
-Who needs to access it?
+* Who needs to access it?